 I couldn’t make headway against a current that swished through the cut making a sound like a waterfall, whirlpools threatening to spin and swamp my kayak.

 But every experience is an opportunity to learn.
 My grand lesson (after accepting my dumb mistake) was to relax and enjoy solitude.
 Gliding through the lagoon, hearing the birdsong, watching fish swim under my boat, the whole situation morphed into a gift, a heady mix of fear and exhilaration, feeling slightly out on the edge, fully alive.
-A rare opportunity to shed the armor of 21st century life.
+A rare opportunity to shed the armor of 21

 My courage grew.
 Instead of waiting until slack, I decided to give the rapids one more shot.
 This time, paddling as hard as I could, I was able to make headway.
 Sweating under my rain jacket, breathing hard, muscles sore, I finally broke into the calmer waters of Warm Springs Bay, a short quarter mile paddle back to the boat.